A complete guide to share trading

 How to trade stocks with leverage

-Although you can buy and sell physical company stocks through a stockbroker, you can also trade stocks by taking positions on the underlying price without owning the actual shares.
-This can be done through trading contracts for difference (CFDs).
+Although you can buy and sell physical company stocks through a stockbroker, you can also trade stocks without owning the actual shares.
+You can do this using contracts for difference (CFDs) to take a position on the underlying price.

-Unlike buying and selling stocks outright – which requires the share price to go up for you to make a profit – trading stocks with CFDs gives you the opportunity to speculate on share prices both long and short.
-It’s important to remember that the probability of making a loss on a trade is still just as high, due to the magnifying effect of leverage on both profit and loss.
+Unlike buying and selling stocks outright – which requires the share price to go up for you to make a profit – trading stocks with CFDs gives you the opportunity to speculate on rising and falling share prices.

-As with all of our markets, when you trade stocks with us, you’ll pay a spread.
+As with all of our markets, when you trade share CFDs with us, you’ll pay a spread.
 The value of a spread is dynamic, and is based on the difference between the buy price and the sell price of the fluctuating market.

 You may also pay additional fees, for example if you use a guaranteed stop-loss* or if you hold a position overnight.
-As with all Capital.com instruments, you won’t pay any commission when you trade shares on our platform.
+You won’t pay any commission when you trade share CFDs on our platform.

 You should always ensure you’re aware of the cost of trading before you open a position.
 You can do this via our charges and fees page.